Kruzof Island: Geography

+Volcano field on Kruzof Island with Mt.
+Edgecumbe, Crater Ridge, and several smaller cones.

 The island is 37 km long and 13 km wide with a land area of 167.47 sqmi, making it the 41st largest island in the United States.
 The island is formed in part by Mount Edgecumbe, a small, dormant stratovolcano, and several volcanic cones and collapsed cones that make up its volcanic field.

 Human importance

 Kruzof Island does not have a permanent resident population.
 There is a maintained trail leading from Fred's Creek cabin, a United States Forest Service cabin on the inside coast, to the summit of Mount Edgecumbe, as well as several trails across the island.

 In January 1813, the Russian exploration ship Neva wrecked just off the island.
 The survivors made it to shore and established a camp where they subsisted until rescued about a month later.
 The site of the wreck, and also the survival camp has since been found.